susruths/publishedpapers/README.md

-# List of papers I have published contributed to
+# My Published Papers
-Lists papers and topics published.
+This is a list of papers and/or presentations that I have published or given or have made a significant contribution to.

 ## [Content](#content)